maluyckx/Network_Attacks/README.md

 Time taken : 18.703977584838867
 ```

-To confirm that the network connectivity was functioning as expected, the `pingall\ command was executed.
-The output matched that of the basic enterprise network protection, indicating that all connections were intact and there were no issues introduced that could affect network functionality.
+To confirm that the network connectivity was functioning as expected, the `pingall` command was executed.
+The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 ### Protection on FTP

-To protect against `FTP` brute-force attacks, we need to keep track of the number of new, not-yet-established connection packets sent to the destination port `21` then if the rate of these packets exceeds a certain threshold, we drop them. // TODO
+To protect against `FTP` brute-force attacks, we need to keep track of the number of new which means not-yet-established connection packets sent to the destination port `21`.
+If the rate of these packets exceeds a certain threshold, we drop them.

 To implement these changes, we added these rules to the `firewall_r2.nft` file.
 ```
     ...
+    chain forward {
+        type filter hook forward priority 0; policy drop;

-tcp dport 21 ct state new counter packets 1 bytes 60 jump block_ftp_bruteforce
+        tcp dport 21 ct state new counter packets 1 jump block_ftp_bruteforce ...
+    }
     ...
     chain block_ftp_bruteforce {
         ct state new tcp dport 21 limit rate over 10/minute burst 5 packets counter drop }
 ```